Tomorrow’s Carpenters are in School Today

 Be aware, however, that occupational information providers typically include both Union and non-union carpenters in their wage and career outlook reports.
 This can make the average salary for Carpenters seem low.
 Union Carpenters and their apprentices generally earn an above-average hourly wage, so students may need to dig deeper for accurate, local information.

 For example, the Bureau of Labor Statistics says the average (median) income for a Carpenter in May 2019 was $48,330 (or $23.24 per hour).
-Today, on their first day of their apprenticeship, a new Union Carpenters apprentice in Portland earns $25.05 per hour and will work to qualify for a series of eight raises during their four-year program.
-That hourly rate will be slightly different for a Pile Driver apprentice in Medford or a Scaffold Erector apprentice in Boise, however.
-This is because PNCI apprentices are represented by the NW Carpenters Union which bargains for good contracts for each craft in local labor markets across six states, leveraging their members’ excellent training, high productivity and focus on safety to command good wages and benefits.
+Today, on their first day of their apprenticeship, a new Union Carpenter apprentice in Portland earns $26.88 per hour and will work to qualify for a series of eight raises during their four-year program.
+That hourly rate will be slightly different for a Pile Driver apprentice in Medford or a Scaffold Erector apprentice in Bend, however.
+This is because PNCI apprentices are represented by the NW Carpenters Union which bargains for good contracts for each craft in local labor markets across Oregon and Washington, leveraging their members’ excellent training, high productivity and focus on safety to command good wages and benefits.

 Build Your Construction Vocabulary